venkat-2608/My_learning/Day35/README.md

 - How to use external APIs and pass parameters
 - API keys and authentication management via environment variables
 - Sending messages and stickers using Telegram bot
-- JSON parsing and slicing data for specific timeframes
+- JSON parsing and slicing data for specific timeframes.